 Pradeep, Raj, and Anu will never let you felt alone in the hostel with their craziness.

-Also Read, My previous visit to Rishikesh and find out what I did and Where I stayed that time.
+Also Read, My previous visit to Rishikesh and find out what I did and in which Hostel in Rishikesh I stayed at that time.

 Finally, I got a dorm bed ready with proper bedding and checked in.